Kaelo

 What we do

 Kaelo is an antimicrobial supply chain optimization platform built for the Government of Botswana.
-It uses advanced mathematical models — robust optimization and adaptive (affine) decision rules — to determine how medicines should be procured, stored, and distributed across the country's 619 health facilities.
+It uses advanced mathematical models, including robust optimization and adaptive (affine) decision rules, to determine how medicines should be procured, stored, and distributed across the country's 619 health facilities.

-The system accounts for demand uncertainty, transport constraints, procurement costs, and the complex tiered network of warehouses, hospitals, clinics, and health posts that serve 2.4M people across 18 health districts.
+The system accounts for demand uncertainty, transport constraints, procurement costs, and the complex tiered network of warehouses, hospitals, clinics, and health posts that cover 2.4M people across 18 health districts.

 How it works